Github link: https://github.com/WindowsNT/asm now with VS solution and automatic compilation/ISO generation/bochs/vmware/virtualbox running.

 The only thing you have to do in 64-bit mode is to reset the

 ES, are not used in 64-bit mode.
 That is, if you want to access data in another segment, you cannot load DS with that segment's selector and access the data.
 You must specify the linear address of the data.
+Data and stack are always accessed with linear addresses.
 "Flat" mode is not only the default, it is the only one for 64-bit.
 However GS and FS can still be used as auxilliary registers and their values are still subject to verification from the GDT.
+In Windows, FS points to the Thread Information Block.

 Once you are in 64-bit mode, the defaults for the opcodes (except from